| Implications

 Large amounts are illegally deposited in the sewers or sent

+to landfill.
 The main use for waste oil, as an animal feed component,

 has been brought into doubt due to the risk of BSE.
 The risk